For Authors

 Information for Authors

-Global Conversations is a peer-reviewed, open-access, electronic journal accepting high quality articles in philosophy, humanities, social sciences, or other fields, which advance the idea of global cultural awareness, exchange, and conversation broadly construed.
+Global Conversations is a peer-reviewed, open-access, reader-centered, electronic journal accepting high quality articles in philosophy, humanities, social sciences, or other fields, which advance the idea of global cultural awareness, exchange, and conversation broadly construed.
 It is a philosophical journal in the broadest sense of the term understood as inclusive of all humanistic knowledge.
 It is open to any viewpoint, school orientation, intellectual trend, or cultural tradition.
 It welcomes in-depth philosophical and theoretical discussions of relevant issues, as well as texts on issues in comparative philosophy, critical theory, art criticism, cross-cultural investigations, interdisciplinary research, or transcultural studies.

 The topics of interest include but are not limited to